-Republic Property Group is building some of the biggest master planned communities in North Texas from Light Farms in Celina to Walsh Ranch in Fort Worth.
+Republic Property Group is building some of the biggest master planned communities in North Texas from Light Farms in Celina to Walsh in Fort Worth.
 These projects have thousands of homes and take decades to build out and Jake Wagner plans to be there for the duration.
 The communities are filled with common areas and amenities, schools and neighborhood retail spots to serve the residents.
 Wagner joined co-CEO Tony Ruggeri in 2006 and has acquired 3,700 acres of raw land for development in those 11 years.

 Building a master planned community is like building a small city.
 We put in the roads, install utilities and market the property while also planning out the community spaces, parks, trails and swimming pools.